| | |

 My first attempts were something of a disaster, but I finally found a cheese that my whole family liked, that required only ingredients that could be found at a grocery store and, above all, was easy.
 Not as easy as Panir cheese, but at the time, I’d never heard of that.

-So anyway, over the years mozzarella cheese has become one of our dairy staples whenever we have a lactating animal.
+Over the years mozzarella cheese has become one of our dairy staples whenever we have a lactating animal.
 It’s very easy, and you should be able to find all the ingredients at a decent sized grocery store.
 Junket rennet, although not ideal, can be used, and is typically found with Ice cream making supplies.
 Citric acid can be found with canning supplies, or in the baking isle, and a candy thermometer, though not ideal, will do in a pinch.

 When we first started milking goats, I was disappointed to find that even “one hour mozzarella” tasted strong when it was done.
 When we realized that the flavor was brought about by the milk staying warm for so long, I started working ways to crunch the time it took to make the cheese.
 The techniques in this recipe are the result, and I’m happy to say that I can now enjoy my pizza without worrying that I’ll taste goat in it.